Simple Yet Powerful Technical SEO Tips That Actually Work

 • Submit a sitemap to Google via Search Console so it knows what to index

-Bonus: A solid structure improves your chances of getting sitelinks in search results—those extra links under your homepage that boost click-through rates.
+Bonus: A solid structure improves your chances of getting sitelinks in search results, and those extra links under your homepage that boost click-through rates.

 5. Use HTTPS (And Make Sure It’s Working Properly)

 Security isn’t optional anymore.
-If your site still uses HTTP instead of HTTPS, Google will flag it—and users will bail.
+If your site still uses HTTP instead of HTTPS, Google will flag it (not in a good way) and users will bail.

 How to check and fix it: